Medicare in Alaska

 - You have the option to add Part D drug coverage or Medigap supplemental coverage to Original Medicare in Alaska.
 Under the federal Medicare program’s guidance, private insurance companies offer these products at different costs in different states.
 The Alaska Department of Health and Human Services provides a snapshot of Part D and Medigap in your state.

-Are there Medicare Advantage Plans in Alaska?
+Are There Medicare Advantage Plans in Alaska?

 Medicare Advantage bundles the hospital and medical coverage from Parts A and B of Original Medicare and some plans also include Part D drug coverage.
 Medicare Advantage also offers dental, hearing and vision coverage and many plans include a monthly stipend for purchasing over-the-counter supplies.